chrisszendrovits/GiphyMvvmApp/README.md

 # Giphy MVVM App

-An Android app that lets you preview the latest trending images on Giphy and save your favourites.
+Android app that uses an MVVM design pattern, a repository pattern for the data storage, and RecyclerView with RxPagingSource to preview the latest trending images on Giphy.